fnalways/Olares/docs/manual/olares/settings/search.md

 ---
 # Configure file search

-File Search settings allow you to customize how Olares indexes and searches your data.
+File search settings allow you to customize how Olares indexes and searches your data.
 By defining specific rules, you can control which files are excluded from global search and which directories support deep content searching.

 This guide helps you understand and configure indexing rules to optimize your search experience.